-Prerequisite: Previous Art Courses Recommended
+Prerequisite: Previous Art Courses Recommended but not Required

-Students will have the opportunity to work with a wide variety of art media and techniques.
+This course is recommended for beginner and experienced artists who wants to continue to develop their art making skills and techniques.
+Students will have the opportunity to work with a wide variety of art media and techniques to develop their personal styles.
 Students will continue to build on previous experiences and develop strong drawing skills, critical thinking, and image development strategies.
-Students in grades 10-12 who have not taken previous art courses should complete Art 10 before Art Studio 11 or Drawing and Painting 11.
+Students in grades 10-12 who have not taken previous art courses are encouraged to complete Art 10 before Art Studio 11 or Drawing and Painting 11.